-Sculptor Alex Kveton MFA was born in town of Ostrava, Czech Republic.
+Sculptor Alex Kveton MFA was born in Ostrava, Czech Republic.
 From the beginning of his career he was endowed with two different points of view.
 His father guided him to master the timeless artisan technique, while his mother introduced him to the world of artistic imagination.
-After graduation from the Technical School of Machinery Construction he followed his inner voice and enrolled the Academy of Arts, Architecture & Design in Prague, department sculpture and industrial design.
+After graduation from the Technical School of Machinery Construction he enrolled in the very selective Academy of Arts, Architecture & Design in Prague and received his master in Sculptures & Industrial design.

-When Alex Kveton achieved a recognition as a mature sculptor, medalist and designer, he left his homeland and traveled to Austria, where he dealt with a number of public commissions.
-Perhaps because, he felt his rational position of a designer, equal to the role of a sculptor, able to express content and to carry a spiritual message, that totalitarian regime at home was not willing to tolerate, he decided in 1983 settle permanently in New York City. e began a challenging and very successful artistic career as a director of Art Division at one of the leading art and architectural metal fabricators in the United States.
-He applied his knowledge, expertise, and talent to transform vision of some well known artists into reality.
-At the same time he continues to create his art and carries out a series of exhibitions
+In 1982, recognized as a mature sculptor and designer, Alex is leaving his homeland and travels to Austria, where he deals with a number of public commissions.
+A Year later he permanently settles in New York City.
+In NY he began a challenging and very successful artistic career as a director of the Art Division at one of the leading art and architectural metal fabricators in the United States.
+He applied his knowledge, expertise, and talent to transform client's vision into reality.
+At the same time he continues to create and exhibit his own art.

-The contemporary style of Alex Kveton's work was clearly born of his family upbringing tradition as well as the tradition of artistic education.
+The contemporary style of Alex Kveton's work was clearly born of his family upbringing tradition as well as the European tradition of artistic education.
 Both, an abstract shape and symbolist's content are finding its implementation in his artistic approach.
-So what inspires Alex Kveton today?
+So what inspires Alex Kveton?
 Nature in its simplicity and beauty, nature with its magnificent structures and creations no one is able to imitate.
-Nature with its richness of minerals, thanks to which author learned the beauty and capabilities of metal, indispensable partners of his work.
-Through their magic he creates a very distinctive type of beauty, paves his own path to take initiative, where the nature has completed its work, he humbly takes it into his hands and with a professional courage he uses it to create something very beautiful and very magical.
+Nature with its richness of minerals, thanks to which Alex learned the beauty and capabilities of metal, indispensable partners of his work.
+Through their magic he creates a very distinctive type of beauty, paves his own path to take initiative, and where nature has completed its work, he humbly takes it into his hands and with a professional courage he creates something very beautiful and very magical.

 SELECTED SOLO EXHIBITIONS